 Theoretical training and assessment.

-On completion of this course, candidates will receive an Energy and Utilities Skills card.
+Upon successful completion of the course, candidates will receive a virtual EUSR card.

 I would not hesitate to recommend Expedient to any of my colleagues.
 Thank you for a great service, keep it up!